kripken/intensityengine/README-standalone.txt

 errors in an actual Python file (i.e., 'def' should not be indented at all, etc.).

+Note that for server requisitioning to work, the master must *not* have [Instances] force_asset_location set (if it does, then all servers will be told to run that asset, instead of requisitioning being able to control them).

 Running without a master
 ========================